-(c) make any incidental or ancillary order.
+and, in any case, may make any ancillary or incidental order the Supreme Court considers appropriate.

+(6) On an appeal under this section to the Commission constituted in accordance with subsection (4a)(a), the Commission may —

+(a) affirm, vary or quash the decision appealed against; or

+(b) make any decision that the Commission could have made instead of the decision appealed against,

+and, in any case, may make any ancillary or incidental order the Commission considers appropriate.

 [Section 28 amended by No. 12 of 1998 s.
 15; No. 45 of 2004 s.
-37.]
+37; No. 73 of 2006 s.
+25 and 106.]

 29. Licence or permit continues to have effect pending appeal

-Where the holder of a licence appeals against a decision of the Court in respect of that licence or a permit relating to that licence —
+Where the holder of a licence appeals against a decision of the Commission in respect of that licence or a permit relating to that licence —

-(a) effect shall not be given to that decision of the Court; and
+(a) effect shall not be given to that decision of the Commission; and

 (b) the licence or permit shall (subject to the payment of any fees then due and payable) continue to have effect,

-unless the Supreme Court, by way of interim order, otherwise directs.
+unless the Supreme Court or the Commission as constituted under section 28(4a)(a), as the case requires, by way of interim order, otherwise directs.

+[Section 29 amended by No. 73 of 2006 s.
+26 and 106.]

 Division 7 — Division of responsibility between the Court and the Director

 30. Division of responsibilities